The UK REF2014 results are now available on the REF2014 website

 - The joint University of Strathclyde and University of Glasgow Chemistry (WestChem) submission was fourth in UK on research power

 - Civil Engineering’s research was placed at eighth in the UK and first in Scotland on research power

 - Seven of our eight Engineering departments are ranked in the top 10 in the UK on research power

 - Government and Public Policy were ranked 11th in the UK and second in Scotland on GPA quality

 - The University made significant progress in Social Work and Social Policy, rising 18 places in the UK GPA quality rankings

 - History research has delivered significant progress, rising 21 places in the UK GPA quality rankings

-The Scottish Funding Council currently distributes the Research Excellence Grant on the basis of RAE2008 results.
-The REF will also take into account the government's aim that high quality, publicly funded research should have wider benefits beyond academia.
+The Scottish Funding Council currently distributes the annual Research Excellence Grant on the basis of RAE2008 results, but will use the REF results from 2015 onwards.

 A succession of research assessments since 1986 have determined the level of government funding for research in UK Higher Education through one element of the dual support system.
 An annual block grant supports research infrastructure and allows universities to undertake research of their choosing.
 This funding is allocated selectively on the basis of quality, the assessment process being carried out by the Higher Education Council for England (HEFCE) on behalf of funding bodies in England, Wales, Northern Ireland and Scotland.